hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 For the front-end of our application, we utilised quite a few nifty packages and resources that made the development experience a whole lot easier!

-For example, we utilised React Bootstrap for key UI components such as the Navigation Bar and some of the buttons.
-We also used Bootstrap to get more control over the themeing of our application.
+For example, we utilised React Bootstrap for key UI components such as the Navigation Bar and some buttons.
+We also used Bootstrap to get more control over the theme of our application.

 ## Back-end tech and structure

 ![Server folder structure](/assets/images/stocking-up-screenshots/server.png "Server folder structure"){: .align-right}

-Our back-end 'server' folder had 4 main sections: the db folder (for database and model stuff), the functions folder (which contained controllers for each of the models), the routes folder (which defined our application endpoints for the API and their corresponding tests) and finally the root, where we stored our core server files (which acts the as the foundation for our backend).
+Our back-end 'server' folder had 4 main sections: the db folder (for database and model stuff), the functions folder (which contained controllers for each of the models), the routes folder (which defined our application endpoints for the API and their corresponding tests) and finally the root, where we stored our core server files (which acts the as the foundation for our back-end).

 ### Sequelize

 We chose Sequelize to be our back-end's ORM as it is a promised-based Node.js ORM that works with Microsoft SQL Server.
-In Sequelise, models represent our database tables and allows us to interact with the data within these tables.
-Below is model that I defined for Investors:
+In Sequelize, models represent our database tables and interact with the data within these tables.
+Below is a model that I defined for Investors:

 ```javascript
 export const Investor = db.define(